AutoViML/featurewiz/README.md

 ![sulov](SULOV.jpg)

-3. Recursive XGBoost: Once SULOV has selected variables that have high mutual information scores with least less correlation amongst them, we use XGBoost to repeatedly find best features among the remaining variables after SULOV.
+3. <b>Recursive XGBoost</b>: Once SULOV has selected variables that have high mutual information scores with least less correlation amongst them, we use XGBoost to repeatedly find best features among the remaining variables after SULOV.
 The Recursive XGBoost method is explained in this chart below.
 Here is how it works:
 <ol>
 <li>Select all variables in data set and the full data split into train and valid sets.